IanMilli/Basic-Random-Password-Generator/README.md

    ## UserStory

-   As a user i want to a basic random password generator that will at the click of a button produce a 15 character password made up of numbers, special symbols and lower-case and upper-case letters
+   As a user i want to a basic random password generator that will at the click of a button produce a 15 character password made up of numbers, special symbols and lower-case and upper-case letters.

+   A video displaying how to use the application may be seen here at [video link](https://drive.google.com/file/d/1FWqRyvLZOi8TMR3HK2P-yP312EQsfkuk/view) or by scanning the following QR code:

    ## Development